USTA Southern Regulations (Rules & Regs)

 SECTION I. GENERAL

-- The USTA Southern Regulations are approved by the USTA Southern Board of Directors and shall be observed and followed by USTA Southern Committees, Officers, Directors, and Members, and will apply to all USTA Southern programs and events specified in these Regulations, including those that are conducted by clubs, associations and organizations belonging to USTA Southern.
+The USTA Southern Regulations are approved by the USTA Southern Executive Council and shall be observed and followed by USTA Southern Committees, Officers, Directors, and Members, and will apply to all USTA Southern programs and events specified in these Regulations, including those that are conducted by clubs, associations and organizations belonging to USTA Southern.

-- The authority to establish guidelines or regulations for programs conducted within USTA Southern that are not specifically covered in these Regulations (NJTL, Schools, Special Populations, etc), is granted to the USTA Southern committee established for their oversight and administration.
-Any such guidelines or regulations are subject to review and approval by the USTA Southern Executive Committee.
+The authority to establish guidelines or regulations for programs conducted within USTA Southern that are not specifically covered in these Regulations (NJTL, Schools, Special Populations, etc.), is granted to the USTA Southern committee established for their oversight and administration.
+Any such guidelines or regulations are subject to review and approval by the USTA Southern Board of Directors.

-- Individuals must be citizens of the United States or a permanent resident alien.
+Individuals must be citizens of the United States or permanent resident aliens.

 i.
 Requests will be resolved by a committee composed of the following: